-Our College is committed to maintaining a work environment that is free of discrimination ... based on an individual's race, color, religion, gender, national origin, age, disability, ancestry, marital status, veteran status, citizenship status, sexual orientation, or any other protected status of an individual or that individual's associates or relatives.
+Our College is committed to maintaining a work environment that is free of discrimination ... based on an individual's race, color, religion, gender, national origin, age, disability, ancestry, genetic information, ethnic origin, marital and parental status, veteran status, citizenship status, sexual orientation, gender identity or expression, or because of any other protected status of an individual or that individual's associates or relatives.